Phonon polariton: Surface phonon polariton

 Surface phonon polariton(SPhPs) are a specific kind of phonon polariton.
 They are formed by the coupling of optical surface phonon, instead of normal phonons, and light, resulting in an electromagnetic surface wave.
 They are similar to surface plasmon polaritons, although studied to a far lesser extent.
 The applications are far ranging from materials with negative index of refraction to high-density IR data storage.

 One other application is in the cooling of microelectronics.
-Phonons are the mean source of heat conductivity in materials, where optical phonons contribute far less than acoustic phonons.
+Phonons are the main source of heat conductivity in materials, where optical phonons contribute far less than acoustic phonons.
 This is because of the relatively low group velocity of optical phonons.
 When the thickness of the material decreases, the conductivity of via acoustic also decreases, since surface scattering increases.
 This microelectronics are getting smaller and smaller, reductions is getting more problematic.
 Although optical phonons themselves do not have a high thermal conductivity, SPhPs do seem to have this.
 So they may be an alternative means of cooling these electronic devices.